Vancouver Coal Company

 *Please note that archival source materials are original historical documents that have not been censored, reviewed or otherwise altered by the Royal BC Museum.
 Some materials may contain content that is racist, sexist or otherwise offensive.
 The Royal BC Museum is only the custodian of archival materials; the content does not necessarily reflect the views or policies of the Royal BC Museum.

 To Mr. James Young – I am acquainted with the roadway past the “engine house” to the number two shaft.
-There were three down through which you had to go past the engine house to the shaft – one – on the number one level – and two above the level on the incline I am not [illegible] acquainted with the shaft mining from the engine [illegible] room to the number two shaft.
-The direction of the blast appeared to me to come up the [illegible] airway behind the cabin.
+There were three doors through which you had to go from the engine house to the shaft – one – on the number one level – and two above the level on the incline I am not [illegible] acquainted with the drift running from the engine [illegible] room to the number two shaft.
+The direction of the blast appeared to me to come up the return airway behind the cabin.

 this 25th day of May in the